Counting projections of rational curves: A formula for the number of solutions

 where $\widehat{B}$ is as in Definition~\ref{definition:bad_points}.
-By what we have just said, we see that $\Xi$ is a morphism between varieties of the same dimension.
-If we prove that $\Xi$ is dominant, then the statement is proven, since the locus of schemes constituted of $(b+1)(d-b)$ distinct points is open in~$\operatorname{Hilb}_{(b+1)(d-b)}(\p^1)$.
+By construction, the map $\Xi$ is a morphism between varieties of the same dimension.
+If we show that $\Xi$ is dominant, then the statement is proven, since the locus of schemes constituted of $(b+1)(d-b)$ distinct points is open in~$\operatorname{Hilb}_{(b+1)(d-b)}(\p^1)$.

 We prove that $\Xi$ is dominant as in Section~\ref{finiteness}, namely by showing that $\Xi^{-1}([Z])$ is zero-dimensional for a particular point $[Z] \in \operatorname{Hilb}_{(b+1)(d-b)}(\p^1)$.
 We pick $Z$ to be the subscheme in~$\p^1$ defined by the ideal~$\bigl( t^{(b+1)(d-b)} \bigr)$, where we take $(s:t)$ as homogeneous coordinates in~$\p^1$.
 A direct computation shows that if we take $\overline{V}_b := \left\langle s^b t^{d-b}, \dotsc, t^d \right\rangle$, then $\Xi([\overline{V}_b]) = [Z]$.
 Hence $[Z]$ is in the image of~$\Xi$.
 Now suppose that $\Xi([V_b]) = [Z]$ for some vector subspace $V_b = \left\langle G_0, \dotsc, G_b \right\rangle$.
 We are going to show that $\ord_{(1:0)} G_i \geq d-b$ for all $i \in \{0, \dotsc, b\}$.
 If this is true, then $V_b$ is contained in the $d$-th homogeneous component~$(t^{d-b})_d$ of the ideal~$(t^{d-b})$.
 Since both~$V_b$ and~$(t^{d-b})_d$ have dimension~$b+1$, they are equal.
 This proves that, at least set-theoretically, the fiber $\Xi^{-1}([Z])$ is constituted of a single point, so in particular it is zero-dimensional.
 This concludes the proof.